rupert-git/airtable-to-google-sheets/README.md

-# airtable-to-google-sheets
+# Sync Airtable data to Google Sheets

-Google apps script code which syncs data from airtable to google sheets.
+A companion to this blog post / guide on how to sync Airtable to Google Sheets: